baraline/convst/README.md

 The package currently has some limitations that are being worked on, the mains ones being:

 - [ ] Adaptation to the multivariate context.
 While you can feed a multivariate time series to CST, it will only look at the first feature for now.
-- [ ] Adaptation to irregular frequencies.
-This one will take a bit more time to think through, but is on the list.
 - [ ] Adaptation to unsupervised context.
 The ideal being to implement a clustering version of the algortihm using scikit-learn standards.
 - [ ] Possibility to change the model used to extract partitions of the data in CST.
 - [ ] Parallel implementation of the remaining sequential parts of CST and global optimizations to speed-up CST.
-- [ ] Memory consumption optimization relative to input time series characteristics.
 - [ ] Use of more diverse set of features extracted from the convolutions, notably those from Catch-22.
 - [ ] Redisgn interpretability tool to be more resilient to context (supervised or not) and high number of "class", currently graphs are really messy with high number of classes.
 - [X] ~~Special case testing show a potential issue when class difference can only be made by value at a particular timepoint (with noise), a fix is in progress.~~ Changes will be available in next release (0.1.5).
-Huge increase in performance on previously problematic problems while retaining same performance on the others and improving runtime and memory consumption.
+Increase in performance on previously problematic problems while retaining same performance on the others and some improvments on runtime and memory consumption.

 The `benchmark` folder offer visualisations of the performance change between release versions where CST was modified.